Leopoldthecoder/Perspective/docs/md/scroll-configurations.md

 Stage is an important concept in Scroll.
 Take a look at our first [example](https://perspective.js.org/examples/).
 Obviously it has four parts, the first part being 'Good Old Parallax Effect', the second 'Charge Batteries', the third 'Draw a Joystick', and the fourth 'Rotate the Sentence'.
 Each part is defined as a `stage`.

 As mentioned above, we have a configuration object with a key named `stages`, and the value for that key is an object array, each object represents a stage and defines its scroll behavior.
-You can have as many DOM elements (we call them `items` in Perspective) in one stage as you want, and their scroll behavior is described in the `items` path. `items` and other paths of a stage are as follows.
+You can have as many DOM elements (we call them `items` in Perspective.js) in one stage as you want, and their scroll behavior is described in the `items` path. `items` and other paths of a stage are as follows.

 ### id
 - Type: `String`
 - Default: `N/A`

 ID of the stage.
 After defining a stage, you need to add `data-scroll-stage-id` with the same value to a DOM element.
-Perspective will bind the DOM element and perform defined stage animations on it.
+Perspective.js will bind the DOM element and perform defined stage animations on it.

-?> It's a little ambiguous to say Perspective performs animation on a stage.
+?> It's a little ambiguous to say Perspective.js performs animation on a stage.
 In fact, a stage does not animate, it's the `items` in the stage that do the actual animations.

 ### scrollNumber
 - Type: `Number`